 Anabell serves on multiple national and regional boards and is the recipient of numerous awards and honors including the 2015 University of Arizona Alumni – “Young Professional Achievement Award”, the 2011 Valle del Sol “Latino Excellence in Health and Science Award”, the 2010 Arizona State University- Los Diablos Hispanic Alumni, “Horquilla Award” and the 2010 National Association of Hispanic Nurses “Janie Menchaca Wilson Leadership Award”.
 Anabell was selected for Fellowship into the American Academy of Nursing on October 2016.

-Our current by-laws were revised in January of 2016 and can be viewed here.
+By-laws were revised January of 2016 and can be viewed here.

 Bertha Sepulveda is a Registered Nurse from Arizona State University, 1968.
 Bertha has worked at Mesa Community College as a Director, Special Projects which provided direction for the implementation of the Enfermeras en Escalera (E3) grant received from Health Resources and Services Administration (HRSA), Department of Health and Human Services, 2005-2009.
 Bertha implemented a 2nd grant that recruited and trained bilingual students to become Certified Nursing Assistants (CNA).
 Bertha started her own business and provided consultation in the areas of healthcare systems development, establishing community partnerships and nursing administration, 1997-2003.
 Bertha was employed for 28 years at Maricopa County and retired in 1997.
 During her career with Maricopa County, she specialized in Community Health, Outpatient Nursing and Executive Administration.
 She held the positions of Public Health Nurse, Clinic Nurse, Nursing Supervisor, Primary Care Center Administration, and Director, Ambulatory Care.
 Bertha was also in the Arizona National Guard, as a First Lieutenant, Flight Nurse, 1970-71.
 Bertha was recognized at Sigma Theta Tau, National Honor Society of Nursing, 1981-present; Nurse of the Year, National Association of Hispanic Nurses, 2009; Nurse Leader of the Year, National Association of Hispanic Nurses, 1996; Innovation of the Year Award, Enfermeras en Escalera Program, Maricopa Community College District, a program that fast tracks internationally educated nurses that are citizens to obtain licensure in the United States, 2006; Co-Founder, National Association of Hispanic Nurses, Phoenix Chapter, and the Mesa Association of Hispanic Citizens; Profiles of Success Award, Valle del Sol, 2012; Hall of Fame Award, Superior High School, Superior, AZ, 2013 for the grant that recruited and trained bilingual students to become certified.